-According to a survey of consumers conducted by Sapio on behalf of Intuit Mailchimp, Scandinavia's consumer landscape is changing in a number of key ways:
+According to a survey of consumers conducted by Sapio on behalf of Intuit Mailchimp, the German consumer landscape is changing in a number of key ways:

-Consumers want data-driven personalisation - but also assurances
+Consumers want data-driven personalisation but also assurances

-Most Scandinavians are happy to receive targeted brand recommendations based on their personal data after searching or shopping for a product in person (59%), on search engines (55%) or on a website (55%).
-But 74% want assurances about how their personal data will be used.
+Most Germans are happy to receive targeted brand recommendations based on their personal data after searching or shopping for a product on search engines (57%), in person (55%) or on a website (52%).
+But 70% want assurances about how their personal data will be used, meaning businesses must take the necessary steps to remain transparent.